jiepujiang/LuceneTutorial/README.md

 // You need to encode the term into a BytesRef object,
 // which is the internal representation of a term used by Lucene.
 System.out.printf( "%-10s%-15s%-6s\n", "DOCID", "DOCNO", "FREQ" );
-PostingsEnum posting = MultiFields.getTermDocsEnum( index, field, new BytesRef( term ), PostingsEnum.FREQS );
+PostingsEnum posting = MultiTerms.getTermPostingsEnum( index, field, new BytesRef( term ), PostingsEnum.FREQS );
 if ( posting != null ) { // if the term does not appear in any document, the posting object may be null
     int docid;
     // Each time you call posting.nextDoc(), it moves the cursor of the posting list to the next position